athena-framework/website/docs/why_athena.md

 end
 ```

 While this is a bit of extra boilerplate, it is an incredibly powerful pattern.
 It enables `MyService` to persist an article to anywhere, depending on what implementation instance it is instantiated with.
 The same pattern can be extended to make testing the service much easier.
-A mock implementation of `ArticlePersisterInterface` can be used to assert `MyService` calls it with the proper arguments without testing more than is required.
+A mock implementation of `ArticlePersisterInterface` can be used to assert `MyService` calls with the proper arguments without testing more than is required.

 ### Flexibility